 - Flight from UK airport to resort airport and return.

-- All airport and passenger taxes and charges at home and abroad unless otherwise stated during your holiday booking process.
+- All airport and passenger taxes and charges at home and abroad (except any local tourist tax which can only be paid locally at your accommodation).

 - The baggage allowance on your flight (if any), confirmed during the booking process – see also Baggage below.